Beginner’s Guide for Punishing: Gray Raven - The Most Useful Tips and Tricks for Newcomers

 The Gacha and Banners

 Now that you know how to build teams and what the distinctions between character types in PGR are, let’s discuss how to add new Constructs to your roster.
+Play Punishing: Gray Raven on your PC or mobile without downloads!
+Click and start playing instantly for a smooth and hassle-free experience.

 Unfortunately for those who enjoy rerolling in gacha games like PGR, construct recruitment is unlocked after finishing chapter 1, which can take almost an hour.
 Regardless, this won’t stop the most committed among you, especially if you’re playing on BlueStacks, since you can use the Instance Manager to reroll on multiple instances at the same time, and significantly speed up the process.